 Today I welcome Melissa Groeling as a guest-blogger.
 Melissa

 graduated from Bloomsburg University with a degree in English.
 She lives, reads and writes in the Philadelphia region and wherever else life happens to send her.
 She is a hardcore New York Giants fan and loves chocolate.
+Traffic Jam is her first young adult novel.

 Read about it: